-In the Host Management menu, which is accessed by right-clicking on a host object in the Group Contents pane of IBM Director Console.
+In the Host Management menu, which is accessed by right-clicking a host object in the Group Contents pane of IBM Director Console.
 The task is run when you select Host Management → Create Migrate All Task.
-The "Migrate All Virtual Machine Tasks" window opens.
-For more information, see "Migrating all virtual machines from a single host" on page 51.
+The Migrate All Virtual Machine Tasks window opens.